haakon8855/maze-generator/README.md

 messier-looking maze, but one which seems to be more difficult to traverse than the DFS mazes.

 # Usage
+To run this program, you can download the runnable .jar file or clone this project to a Java IDE

+### Download
+First download the [jar](https://github.com/haakon8855/maze_generator/releases), then execute the program by running `java -jar haakons_maze_generator_vX.X.jar`.
+This application has only been tested on JDK 11, and I can not guarantee any success on any other version of Java, although any JDK above version 11 should be perfectly fine.

+### Clone
-To run this program, you could clone this project to a Java IDE, such as Eclipse or IntelliJ and run the main class maze_generator.program.MazeGenerator.java.
+Simply clone the project to a Java IDE such as Eclipse or IntelliJ and run the main class maze_generator.program.MazeGenerator.java clone the project and compile and run manually.
+If you opt for the latter, i'm sure you know what you're doing, just run the main class program.MazeGenerator in the maze_generator module.

+# Requirements
+- JDK 11 or higher

 # Configuration
 Most settings can be changed in the application's GUI.
 Some settings, however, can only be edited